 In simple lingo, hyperpigmentation refers to the different forms of skin discolorations like brown spots, melasma, and dark patches.The origin of all these forms of hyperpigmentation points to a pigment in our skin called the melanin.
-Melanin is a protein that is produced by cells in our body called the melanocytes.
+Melanin is a protein that the melanocyte cells in our body produces.

 Hyperpigmentation occurs when there is excess production of melanin in the skin.
-When the skin is over exposed to sun’s rays, melanocytes are stimulated to produce the melanin pigment excessively.
+When the skin is over exposed to sun’s rays, it stimulates melanocytes which produces the melanin pigment excessively.
 This overproduction and uneven distribution of melanin leads to different forms of hyperpigmentation like age spots, melasma and freckles.

 DIFFERENT KINDS OF HYPERPIGMENTATION

-AGE-SPOTS – Age-spots are also called liver spots and is often the first signs of aging caused by overexposure to harmful UV rays of the sun.
+Often, age-spots, also called liver spots are the first signs of aging caused by overexposure to harmful UV rays of the sun.
 They become more visible with age as uneven skin tones on sun exposed areas like the face, neck and arms.

-MELASMA –This is one of the most common forms of hyperpigmentation mostly faced by women.
-It is usually triggered by hormonal imbalances during pregnancy, which is why it is often termed ‘the mask of pregnancy’.
+This is one of the most common forms of hyperpigmentation mostly faced by women.
+Usually, hormonal imbalances during pregnancy cause it, which is why it is often termed ‘the mask of pregnancy’.
 It leads to large, uneven patches of brown spots on the cheeks and other parts of the face.
-Melasma is often difficult to treat, which also comes with high chances of recurrence in some women.
+Melasma can be difficult to treat, which also comes with high chances of recurrence in some women.

 HOW TO TREAT OR PREVENT HYPERPIGMENTATION